gaoskye/STDN_PyTorch/README.md

 ## About
 Pytorch Implementation of the paper [Revisiting Spatial-Temporal Similarity: A Deep Learning Framework for Traffic Prediction](https://arxiv.org/abs/1803.01254)

+Please refer to [this repository](https://github.com/tangxianfeng/STDN) for source code implemented with TensorFlow.
 ## Installation
 Requirements